parttimenerd/temci/doc/temci_exec.rst

         …
     - property_descriptions: {avg_mem_usage: average total mem usage (in K), …}

-More on the format of the result file can be found in the documentation for `temci report <temci_report.html#file-format>`_.
+More information on the format of the result file can be found in the documentation for `temci report <temci_report.html#file-format>`_.

 This documentation focuses on ``temci exec`` and its input file and options.